swapagarwal/state-of-the-vue-ecosystem/PITCHME.md

 @ul
 - Most Starred JS Framework on GitHub (mid 2018)
-- 2nd Most Starrted Project on GitHub (early 2019)
+- 2nd Most Starred Project on GitHub (early 2019)
 @ulend

 Note: So, what's the buzz around Vue.js, anyway?
 In mid 2018, Vue became the most starred javascript framework on GitHub.
-Earlier this year, Vue became the second most starred project on GitHub (only behind freeCodeCamp)!
+Earlier this year, Vue became the second most starred project on GitHub, across all languages (only behind freeCodeCamp)!

 ---?image=github.png&size=auto 80%